 Learn How To Needle Felt – With This Gorgeous Needle Felting Robin Kit!

 Needle felting has taken the crafty world by storm this year – and it’s not difficult to see why!
 This easy-to-learn, inexpensive hobby enables you to create all manner of cute critters, cuddly companions, home decor items, adorable gifts and more… and it’s so therapeutic too!
 We sent one of our popular needle felting kits to creative contributor Sarah Jackman-Read, so that we could bring you a step-by-step guide on how to get started in this fantastic craft.
-Check out her tutorial below, and get your hands on this beautiful needle felting robin kit to create your own!
+Check out her tutorial below, and get your hands on a needle felting kit of your own, so you too can create something adorable!

 You Will Need:

 Remove everything from the box and check you have everything before you start.
 You should have four colours of wool, a foam mat, needles, eyes, wire and a pipe cleaner.

 Start by making the legs.
 Take one piece of wire, fold this in half and flatten the fold with pliers.
 Carry on making 1cm folds until you have four ‘toes,’ then twist each toe with the pliers.
 Twist approximately 3cm of wire above the toes then push one of the toes to the back so the robin can balance.
 Repeat with the other piece of wire.